Dubeyrock/---Advanced---RAG---System---with--LangChain----Groq-API../README.md

 A comprehensive Retrieval-Augmented Generation (RAG) implementation using LangChain, FAISS, and Groq LLM for efficient document question-answering.

+## What is Retrieval-Augmented Generation?

+Retrieval-Augmented Generation (RAG) is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.
+Large Language Models (LLMs) are trained on vast volumes of data and use billions of parameters to generate original output for tasks like answering questions, translating languages, and completing sentences.
+RAG extends the already powerful capabilities of LLMs to specific domains or an organization's internal knowledge base, all without the need to retrain the model.
+It is a cost-effective approach to improving LLM output so it remains relevant, accurate, and useful in various contexts.

 ## ✨ Features

 - **📁 Multi-format Document Support**: PDF, TXT, CSV, Excel, Word, JSON